metaparticle-io/package/tutorials/dotnet/tutorial.md

-# Metaparticle/Package for Java Tutorial
+# Metaparticle/Package for Dotnet Tutorial
 This is an in-depth tutorial for using Metaparticle/Package for Java

 For a quick summary, please see the [README](README.md).